Libyan capital faces health disaster as aid held up

 MSF is just one of many international agencies ready to help Tripoli cope with the aftermath of the fighting.
 But it's still not clear whether the "aftermath" has arrived.

-The European Union said on Wednesday it had been preparing for months and was "geared up for the humanitarian challenge", with an initial focus on war surgery and helping hospitals.
+The European Union said Wednesday it had been preparing for months and was "geared up for the humanitarian challenge," with an initial focus on war surgery and helping hospitals.

 "We have prepositioned humanitarian stocks in the accessible zones of Libya and have coordinated all efforts with our humanitarian partners.
 We are ready," Kristalina Georgieva, European Commissioner for International Cooperation, Humanitarian Aid and Crisis Response, said in a statement.